yvonen-s/tw-us-nationid/README.md

 Note: Taiwan's primary national defense concern is potential attack from China, which is why it is linked to Cross-strait relations.
 It maintains a defensive military.
 The U.S. is Taiwan's primary source of military aid.
 ## Data
+//TBA, DRAFT
-TBA, sources at end -
+- Sources at the end
-Analysis runs 2012-2021 as these are the only years with complete election/democratization data
+- Analysis runs 2012-2021 as these are the only years with complete election/democratization data
+- Might remove polity score data altogether if results are unhelpful (it's looking like they might be)

-Coded translation from Chinese characters to English text
+- Coded translation from Chinese characters to English text

 ## Scripts
+//TBA, DRAFT
 ### 1. aidmerge.py
 ----
 #### Building merged dataframe summing different types of U.S. military aid